CustomerSure

 Step 3.
 Apologise

 Think that the customer is wrong, or at fault themselves?
-Sincerely apologise for their experience, perhaps explain any steps you will take to avoid this happening again.
+Offer a sincere apology for their experience, and consider outlining steps to prevent recurrence.
 And see if you can resolve the problem.

 In both cases you may not be able to resolve the situation with the customers in question.